Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 * In the background, you can see a picture, which covers the whole page.
 * You can jump to Get In touch form (via I have and idea button), to About me page (via Tell me more success button) and you can also download my printable CV by clicking on Download my CV button.
 * Below the success buttons, you can connect me on social media accounts (Facebook and LinkedIn) or You can visit my GitHub repositories.
+* On every page you can find a footer, where you can see two buttons: one leading you to my LinkedIn profile and one to my GitHub repositories.
+    * All of the buttons on the website have the same style.
 #### About me

 * In About me section you can see a textbox with a self-introduction.
 * Under the introduction, there is a timeline with five different sections (icon, year, positions, a dividing line, and a description).
-* On every page you can find a footer, where you can see two buttons: one leading you to my LinkedIn and one to my GitHub profile.
-    * All of the buttons on the website have the same style.
+* The footer section is the same as before.

 #### My portfolio

 * My portfolio contains six `cards` showing my "recent projects".
   * In the body of the card, you can see the name of the project, and by clicking on the  "More information" button, a new tab will open with the original page of the projects.
-* The footer section is the same as before.

 #### Get in touch